B2.2 Recall and demonstrate addition facts for numbers up to 20, and related subtraction facts.

 • have students practice the strategy in a meaningful context.

 The strategies presented below are designed to help students learn basic number facts.
-Students can build on their prior knowledge (combining by tens, using doubles, 10 as an anchor) when presented with these strategies and given opportunities to apply them.
+Students can build on their prior knowledge (making tens, using doubles, using 10 as an anchor) when presented with these strategies and given opportunities to apply them.
 Activities and games provide students with interactive learning opportunities while providing a framework for practicing a particular strategy.
 By participating in a game, they are using strategies and building them into their repertoire.

 The following strategies are not presented in any particular order.
 Some students may find some strategies more useful than others, or may ignore some strategies in favour of their own.
 Others may find it easier to memorize facts than to rely on a strategy.
 Whatever the case, the primary goal is to get students to fully understand addition and subtraction.